sei-relativity/lesson-w07d01-ruby/README.md

 ### Strings

-Words, just like in JavaScript.
+Works, just like in JavaScript.

 * Surrounded by single or double-quotes
 * Ruby uses similar escape characters